Current Student members

 Education

-Since 2017.
+2023.
 Ph.D.
 Anthropology, Montreal University, QC, Canada ; Hominin Dispersal Research Group (HDRG) and Laboratory of Environmental Geosimulation (LEDGE)

 2015.
 M.S.
 Earth Sciences, Universe and Environment, specialty Current and Past Geo-environments, Lille 1 University, France